 Prior to his second stint at Rutgers, Galiano served as the defensive coordinator and linebackers coach at Florida International from 2007-09.
 At FIU, Galiano helped the Panthers achieve marked improvements on the defensive side of the ball.
 Between the 2007 and 2008 seasons, FIU jumped up 74 spots in turnover margin, 45 spots in pass efficiency defense, 36 spots in scoring defense, 34 spots in total defense and 25 spots in rush defense.
 The team also ranked 25th nationally in tackles for loss average, moving up 37 spots.

 In his first stop at Rutgers from 2003-06, Galiano began as a defensive graduate assistant in 2003, before he was elevated to linebackers coach in 2004.
 He spent the 2005-06 seasons coaching the defensive ends.
 His ends were major contributors on a defensive unit that ranked fourth nationally in 2006.
 Rutgers' defense was fifth in the NCAA in sacks and tackles for loss per game.
-The Scarlet Knights defense produced first-team All-America and All-Big East DL Eric Foster, as well as second-team All-Big East DL Jamaal Westerman, both of whom played in the NFL.

 A three-year starter at safety for Shippensburg, Galiano served as a tri-captain during his senior campaign.
 He helped lead the Raiders to consecutive winning seasons (1997-99).
-The Norristown, Pennsylvania native graduated with a bachelor's degree in business administration.
+The Norristown, Pa. native graduated with a bachelor's degree in business administration.

 PLAYING CAREER: Shippensburg, 1996-99.

-COACHING CAREER: Dickinson, 2000; New Haven, 2001; Villanova, 2002; Rutgers, 2003-06; Florida International, 2007-09; Rutgers, 2010-11; Tampa Bay Buccaneers, 2012-13; Rutgers, 2014-15; Miami Dolphins, 2016; Penn State, 2017-18; New Orleans Saints, 2019-.
+COACHING CAREER: Dickinson, 2000; New Haven, 2001; Villanova, 2002; Rutgers, 2003-06, 2010-11, 2014-15; Florida International, 2007-09; Tampa Bay Buccaneers, 2012-13; Miami Dolphins, 2016; Penn State, 2017-18; New Orleans Saints, 2019-.